zukunft/zukunft.com/docs/llm/pending.md

 ## high prio

-add another workflow test where another user changes (not the word owner) the description of a word but without the back steps of the existing change word workflow test. it should be tested that the uses_sandbox flag is activated for the user, a user sandbox row ist created and the user sees the changed description whereas the owner still sees his unchanged description
+if on this page http://localhost/http/view.php?m=90&id=322 the edit button is pressed and the user is not permitted to change it, show the same view again with the message

 fix as many TODO Prio 0 as possible